-$^{^{102}}$ Green, Kenneth with Jaschik, Scott and Lederman, Doug; The 2012 Inside Higher Ed Survey of College and University Human Resources Officers; September 2012
+$^{112}$ Green, Kenneth with Jaschik, Scott and Lederman, Doug; The 2012 Inside Higher Ed Survey of College and University Human Resources Officers; September 2012

-President-Provost, Sr. EVP, and head of CUMC.
+The Task Force consisted of 27 people.
+The administration's role must have very strong.
+The three co-chairs of the Task Force were the University's top administrators below the President-Provost, Sr. EVP, and head of CUMC.
 These three selected the remaining members, in consultation with other administrators ("deans, senior administrative officers") and the University Senate.
 10 members, by their titles, served the University primarily as administrators, and many of them must have been quite knowledgeable about university budgets.
 The remaining 17 members can be identified as primarily faculty.
 They are distinguished in their fields and were presumably selected for their good judgement, fairness, and commitment to the university, but a brief review of their subject areas does not indicate expertise in benefits.
-103 These factors might explain some of the puzzling white spots in the report that was produced, and which will be described below.
+These factors might explain some of the puzzling white spots in the report that was produced, and which will be described below.
 It also puts in perspective the claim made today that the cuts of 2012 were a "faculty recommendation" when the process appears to have been, at best, an equilibrium of faculty and administration.

-It should also be noted that while Task Force membership covered numerous constituencies to lend their perspective, retirees were not among them.
+It should also be noted that while the Provost's Task Force membership covered numerous constituencies to include their perspective, retirees were not among them.
 That, presumably, could be overcome by a process into which retirees could have had an input.
 But that, too, did not seem to have happened, at least judging from the Task Force's own report.
-104 (There is no Final Report, only a Preliminary one, and there is no recorded vote.)
-That document is subtitled "Report to Full-Time Benefits-Eliqible Officers of Columbia University."
+114 (There is no Final Report, only a Preliminary one, and there is no recorded vote.)
+That document is subtitled "Report to Full-Time Benefits-Eligible Officers of Columbia University."
 That designation excludes retirees.
-It also lists as the very first of its nine Guiding Principles, the need to "Reflect input from Columbia faculty and other officers."
-Again, no retirees.
+It also lists, as the very first of its nine Guiding Principles, the need to "Reflect input from Columbia faculty and other officers."
+Again, no mention of retirees.
 The report identifies the range of outside opinions it solicited in consultation: "The Task Force established two critical channels for benefits-eligible officers to participate and share input.
-The first was the fringereview@columbia inbox, which opened in August so officers could communicate with the Task Force from the very beginning of its deliberations.
+The first was the fringe-review@columbia inbox, which opened in August so officers could communicate with the Task Force from the very beginning of its deliberations.
 This online suggestion box continues to serve as an effective way for officers to express thoughts or concerns about the fringe benefits review.
 The second vehicle for input was November's comprehensive [sic], anonymous online survey of all benefits-eligible officers.
 (See Appendix 1..."
 Just to make sure that there would be no outside access, the report itself was password-protected.

 Thus, retirees, though being benefits-eligible, were formally excluded from participation, input, consultation, and even information-sharing.
-They are also not directly involved with the University Senate or its Committees and thus lack an avenue of input into the process in that way.
+They are also not directly involved with the